---

 ## Custom tasks

 To define a Cargo-backed task that is not built in, or replace a built-in mapping, enable `experimentalTaskCommand` and set the task's `command`.
 The command is an argument array that runs directly without a shell.
-For example, the synthetic workspace package can add a `format` task and make `lint` reject warnings:
+For example, the synthetic workspace package can add a `docs` task and make its workspace-wide `lint` task reject warnings:

 ```json title="./turbo.json"